Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Introduction

-With these motivations, in the second half of the paper we study the WSP from the perspective of phase transition or threshold phenomena.
-It has long been known that complex systems can exhibit threshold phenomena, see e.g.~\cite{Bollobas:book, Huberman87:phase, cheeseman91where, mitchell92hard, SelmanKirkpatrick1996:AIJ-critical-behavior, MonassonEtal1999:Nature:determining-complexity-from-PT, Achlioptas2001:lower-bounds-r3SAT, mezard2005clustering, FanShen2011:AIJ-PT-in-random-CSP}.
-They are characterised by a sharp change, or phase transition (PT), in the properties of problem instances when a parameter in the instance generation is changed.
-An important discovery was that such thresholds are also associated with decision problems that are the most challenging for search: The PT is the source of hard instances of the associated decision problem.
-In the context of NP-complete problems, this means the average time complexity $t(n)$ is exponential in the PT region, i.e. it has a form that matches the worst case expectations, though usually with a reduced coefficient in the exponent.
-Outside of the PT region, the average complexity can drop, and so be substantially better, possibly even polynomial, for sufficiently under-constrained instances.
+When studying average case performance, it is vital to have a systematic way to decide on the parameters used in the generation of test instances, and in a fashion that gives the best chance of obtaining a meaningful and reliable insight into the behaviour of algorithms.
+With this motivation, in the latter parts of the paper we study the WSP from the perspective of phase transition (PT) or threshold phenomena.
+It has long been known that complex systems can exhibit threshold phenomena, see e.g.~\shortcite{Bollobas:book,Huberman87:phase}.
+They are characterised by a sharp change, or PT, in the properties of problem instances when a parameter in the instance generation is changed.
+An important discovery, e.g.~\shortcite{cheeseman91where,mitchell92hard,SelmanKirkpatrick1996:AIJ-critical-behavior,mezard2005clustering}, was that such thresholds are also associated with decision problems that are the most challenging for search algorithms: the PT region is the source of the hardest instances of the associated decision problem.
+In the context of NP-complete problems, this generally means the empirical average time complexity is exponential in $n$ in the PT region, i.e.\ it has a form that matches the worst case expectations, though usually with a reduced coefficient in the exponent.
+Outside of the PT region, the average complexity can drop significantly, resulting in what is usually informally called an ``easy-hard-easy'' transition.

-Testing on instances without study of the associated PT properties has the danger of accidentally picking an easy region and, as a result, obtaining overly optimistic results.
-Since the WSP is a decision problem, a fair and effective testing of the scaling of the algorithms is best done by focussing on the scaling within the phase transition region.
-(We also argue later that real instances are likely to be close the PT region.)
-In order to do this we will show how the generator we use for the WSP instances leads to behaviour that is expected from a phase transition.
-We will also show that empirical average case analysis of FPT algorithms is more difficult than a typical PT study, since FPT problems have not just one but several size parameters.
-Then a good study has to consider different regions of this multi-dimensional size space.
-To the best of our knowledge this `empirical average case' has not previously been systematically organised for the case of FPT studies.
+Testing instances without a study of the associated PT properties has the danger of accidentally picking an easy region and, as a result, obtaining overly optimistic results.
+Since the WSP is a decision problem, a fair and effective testing of the scaling of the algorithms is best done by focussing on the PT region.
+(We also argue later that real-world instances are likely to be close to the PT region.)